 - HB 1609: As amended in the House Finance Committee, this bill would mitigate the harm caused by New Hampshire's 24-week abortion ban and ultrasound mandate by adding exceptions for fatal fetal diagnoses to the ban and removing the requirement that all people seeking abortion care - at any stage of pregnancy - first have an ultrasound.
-HB 1609 has been approved by the New Hampshire House and Senate and will next go to the governor for his action.
-Click here to urge Governor Sununu to sign HB 1609 into law.
+HB 1609 was signed into law on Friday, May 27.

 - HB 1673: As filed, this bill would repeal New Hampshire's abortion ban and ultrasound mandate.
 On March 16, 2022, this bill was amended and passed in the House of Representatives to preserve the abortion ban but mitigate the harm of the ultrasound mandate provision.
 HB 1673 was signed into law on May 20 and took effect immediately.